-An application received after the closing date including any changes to preference, or order of preferences, are considered late and will be processed after all on time applications.
+An application received after the closing date including any changes to preference, or order of preferences, is considered late and will be processed after all on-time applications.
 In very limited circumstances an application received after the closing date may be considered as 'on time' in the following circumstances:

-- Re location into the area of Nottinghamshire County Council from another local Authority area. - Relocation within Nottinghamshire - Exceptional reasons for missing the closing date eg. Family bereavement, hospitalisation or family trauma
+- Relocation into the area of Nottinghamshire County Council from another Local Authority area. - Relocation within Nottinghamshire - Exceptional reasons for missing the closing date e.g. Family bereavement, hospitalisation or family trauma

-Each case will be treated on a case by case basis.
+Each application will be treated on a case-by-case basis.

-All other late applications for Abbey Primary School received by Nottinghamshire Local Authority after the specified date (above) but before 31st August will be considered after the National Offer Day.
+All other late applications for Abbey Primary School received by Nottinghamshire Local Authority after the closing date specified above but before 31st August of that year (the end of the academic year) will be considered after the National Offer Day.
 This will be after all 'on time' applications have been processed and decisions have been sent to parents.
-Other local authorities might have different policies when dealing with late applications.
+Local authorities might have different policies when dealing with late applications.
 We would advise that you contact your home or destination local authority to find out what their policies are.

-In addition, any late applications for reception processed after National Offer Day and before 31 August 2023, Believe Academy Trust will also consider whether the limited exceptional circumstances for infant class sizes could apply.
+In addition, for any late applications for Reception processed after National Offer Day and before 31 August of that year, ONE Academy Trust will also consider whether the limited exceptional circumstances for infant class sizes could apply.
 A child who falls into any of these categories will not automatically be admitted as an excepted child.

-Any applications received after 1 September 2023 will be processed as in-year applications.
+Any applications received after 1 September 2025 will be processed as in-year applications.